MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseRestorePoints.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseRestorePoints** cmdlet retrieves the distinct restore points that an Azure SQL Data Warehouse can be restored from.
+The **Get-AzureRmSqlDatabaseRestorePoints** cmdlet gets the distinct restore points that an Azure SQL Data Warehouse can be restored from.
 For an ssSDS, the restore window is continuous.
 This means that any point in time in the backup retention period of the database can be used as a restore point.